-My baptism of fire in foresight and strategic decision-making took place many years ago, while I was trying to save a company from extinction.
+Barbara's baptism of fire in foresight and strategic decision-making took place many years ago, while she was trying to save a company from extinction.
 The range of difficulties in forward looking decision-making, particularly during the daily fight to make ends meet was extremely painful.
-Upon dismantling the company, I wanted to understand how managers can see the directions of change earlier and accurately, so I began conducting research in this area.
+Upon dismantling the company, Barbara wanted to understand how managers can see the directions of change earlier and accurately, so she began conducting research in this area.

-I was taken by the idea that our expertise can make us blind to new, emerging, dangers and that another way of looking could improve decision timeliness and accuracy
+I was taken by the idea that our expertise can make us blind to new, emerging, dangers and that another way of looking could improve the timeliness and accuracy of our strategic decisions

-A few years later, as I was learning more and more about decision-making and foresight, I realized that this knowledge may make the difference between an organization's survival or fall.
-Once I realized that understanding the limits of our expertise can help us become more competent searchers and interpreters of strategic information, I started working on the means to get all managers and entrepreneurs the same knowledge to increase our organization's chances of survival.
+A few years later, as Barbara was learning more and more about decision-making and foresight, she realized that this knowledge may make the difference between an organization's survival or fall.
+Once she knew that understanding the limits of our expertise can help us become more competent searchers and interpreters of strategic information, Barbara started working on the means to get managers and entrepreneurs the same knowledge to increase our organization's chances of survival.

-My speeches, masterclasses, and consultancy approach are my attempt to take my research findings and deliver them in a hands-on, no-nonsense way.
-I want more managers and entrepreneurs to learn about the limits of their expertise, discover the excitement of foresight done right, and possibly use some of the insights to supercharge their organization's decisions.
+Barbara's speeches, masterclasses, and consultancy approach are her attempt to take her research findings and deliver them in a hands-on, no-nonsense way.
+Barbara wants more managers and entrepreneurs to learn and overcome the limits of their expertise, discover the excitement of foresight done right, and possibly use some of the insights to supercharge their organization's decisions.

-Barbara is a Dutch futurist and one of the few scholars specialized in how top-managers perceive the future in the information they consume.
-And then there is her doodling and visual thinking.
-Together, these traits make working with Barbara an energizing experience of discovery and action.
+Barbara is a no-nonsense Dutch futurist and one of the few scholars specialized in how top-managers perceive the future in the information they consume (weak signals).

 Her entrepreneurial experience of 20+ years as a consultant in multiple industries and a Ph.D. in foresight come together in a thorough, can-do attitude.
-She will roll up her sleeves and friendly start to spin your challenge around for a full inspection.
-As she goes to work, she will think out-loud, sketch what she sees, and make suggestions for new approaches.
+She will roll up her sleeves and respectfully spin your market foresight around for a full inspection.
+You will be asked to participate in foresight and learn to find new purpose on-the-job.
+As Barbara goes to work, she will think out-loud, sketch what she sees, and make suggestions for new approaches.
 This makes her easy to understand and difficult to ignore.

-When she's not busy speaking or advising, she loves to hang out with the equally curious.
-She has been known to talk lengthily and deeply about the wonders of human cognition, dog-dog interaction, or the savouring of good food.
+When Barbara's not busy speaking or advising, she loves to hang out with the equally curious.
+She has been known to talk lengthily and deeply about the wonders of human cognition, dog-dog interaction, or the preparation and savoring of good food.